davxiao/davidxiao-web/content/post/tls-handshake-in-a-nutshell/index.md

 - HTTPS means "HTTP over TLS".

 - Both SSH and TLS are purpose-built for secure communication over the Internet, but they are very different in many ways.
 Check out [my another post]({{< ref "/post/ssh-and-tls" >}}) where I explain the differences between the two.

-Thanks!
+## Glossary

+### Cipher Suite

+A cipher suite is a set of algorithms.
+It usually contain include: a key exchange algorithm, a bulk encryption algorithm, and a message authentication code (MAC) algorithm.

+For example, `TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256` means:

+- ECDHE_RSA indicates the key exchange algorithm being used.

+- AES_128_GCM indicates the block cipher being used to encrypt the message stream, together with the block cipher mode of operation.
+- SHA256 indicates the message authentication algorithm which is used to authenticate a message.

+### ECDHE_RSA key exchange algorithm

+In a nutshell, it is ECDHE signed by RSA.
+Signing defeats man-in-the-middle attack.
+See detail [here](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie-Hellman)